LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-0/README.md

 Checking connectivity... done.
 ```

-You should now see a new folder!
+You should now see a new folder.

 ```nohighlight
 $ ls